Tunable large Berry dipole in strained twisted bilayer graphene

-It has been recently shown that that the uniaxial strain enhance the Berry dipole~\citep{YouLow2018,ZhouZhangLaw2019,SonKimLee2019} in transition-metal dichalcogenides.
-In these materials, orbital valley magnetization~\citep{SonLeeMagnet2019, ShiJustinMagnet2019}, giant magneto-optical effects~\citep{Liu2020} and non-linear Nernst effects~\citep{YuTony2019,ZengTewari2019} can be induced as a response to an in-plane electric field due to the Berry dipole.
+It has been recently shown that uniaxial strains enhance the Berry dipole~\citep{YouLow2018,ZhouZhangLaw2019,SonKimLee2019} in transition-metal dichalcogenides (TMD).
+In these materials, orbital valley magnetization~\citep{SonKimLee2019, ShiJustinMagnet2019}, giant magneto-optical effects~\citep{Liu2020} and non-linear Nernst effects~\citep{YuTony2019,ZengTewari2019} can be induced as a response to an in-plane electric field due to the Berry dipole.
 We consider here the non linear Hall conductivity, and non local topological currents in twisted bilayer graphene (TBG).
 This system shows a wealth of unexpected properties, and its electronic bands have non trivial topological features~\cite{Cao2018,Cao2018_bis}.
-In encapsulated twisted bilayer graphene with hexagonal Boron Nitride (hBN) the inversion symmetry is broken, resulting in narrow bands with a finite Berry curvature~\citep{Serlin2019,Song2015,Zhang2019a,bultinck_cm2019,Zhang2019b,CeaPantaGuinea2020}.
-However, recent experiments have mapped the strain fields in TBG~\citep{kazmierczak2020strain} so is natural to ask what is the magnitude of non-linear Hall effects TBG.
+In suspended or encapsulated twisted bilayer graphene with hexagonal Boron Nitride (hBN) the inversion symmetry is broken, resulting in narrow bands with a finite Berry curvature~\citep{Serlin2019,Song2015,Zhang2019a,bultinck_cm2019,Zhang2019b,CeaPantaGuinea2020}.
+However, recent experiments have mapped the strain fields in TBG~\citep{kazmierczak2020strain}, so it is natural to ask what is the magnitude of non-linear Hall effects in TBG.

 In this paper, we show that the large Berry curvature of the narrow bands in strained TBG leads to an strong and tunable non-linear Hall effect.
 The combined effect of the band topology and strain, generates a large Berry dipole.
 Importantly, the resulting non-linear current is tunable by the strain parameters, electron fillings and temperature.